To help you manage dysphagia after TBI, this post will discuss the causes and treatment methods.

 What Causes Dysphagia After Head Injury?

-Before we can discuss treatment for dysphagia after head injury, you’ll need to know how swallowing works.
+Before we can discuss treatment for dysphagia after a head injury, we will explain how swallowing works.
 Although swallowing may look like a simple action, it actually involves 26 different muscles in the mouth, neck, and throat.

 All 26 muscles must coordinate with each other to get food and liquid from your mouth down to your stomach.
 To accomplish this, your brain sends signals to each muscle, telling them precisely what to do and when to do it.